IsmailFaiz/cse15l-lab-reports/lab-report-5/lab-report-5.md

 ## 1. `find` with `-name` or `-iname`

 The first functionality we explore is using `find` to find files with a particular name or an approximate name.
 This could be useful when we want to find many files with similar names.
-Following is a sample code snippet that searches for txt files that start with "ch":
+Following is a sample code snippet that searches for text files that start with "ch":

 ```
 find -name "ch*.txt"